Grenada Research Associates (G.R.A.)

 Purpose of the Role

-Grenada Research Associates is expanding its operation to other Caribbean islands and is looking for reliable island-based researchers to support genealogical, probate and heir-tracing research.
+Grenada Research Associates is expanding across the Caribbean and is seeking reliable island-based researchers to support genealogical, probate and heir-tracing investigations.

-The Island Research Associate will carry out local research, record searches, document retrieval, community enquiries and field investigations on behalf of GRA.
+The Island Research Associate will conduct local record searches, field enquiries and research assignments on behalf of GRA.
+Researchers will assist with tracing family relationships, locating records, verifying information and supporting professional probate investigations.

-• Strong knowledge of the island’s local communities, parishes, geography and family networks
+• Strong knowledge of local communities, geography and family networks

-• Experience with genealogical, historical, legal, archival, registry, heritage, administrative or community-based research
+• Experience in genealogy, historical, archival, legal, registry or community-based research

-• Ability to access or navigate local record offices, churches, registries, cemeteries and archives
+• Ability to access and navigate local registries, churches, cemeteries, archives and public records

 • Good written communication skills